 Metro Startup Launcher

-Transcript (Machine transcribed so please forgive the many typos.)
+Transcript Below (Machine transcribed, so please forgive the typos.)

 Hey everybody, it's Alan Grosheider with Metro Startup Launcher in this video and we'll also put it out as a podcast on how to get capital for your startup.
 I'm recapping a speech that I gave recently to venture connectors and in the speech I talked about what seems to be working and not working for raising capital for your startup in our area and some of the law changes that allow you to be more public about raising capital for your startup and what I would recommend that you do.
 So first let me ask you if you think it's a good idea to raise capital from lots of small investors to get your company started.
 Well, let me give you a couple examples of companies that have done that and had been very successful with it.
 The first I witnessed myself when I was going to college, I would come home in the summertimes and workout at a gym in Southern Indiana and at that gym there was a guy who would walk around asking people to invest in his company and he was asking for five or $10,000 and talked to a guy, another guy one time who was pointing in mountain talking about it and said, this guy's crazy.

 He walks around the gym every time he's here and he's trying to get people to invest in his company and he thinks he's going to build this big national company and it's going to compete with pizza hut and little caesars and dominoes.
 So I think you can probably guess who I'm talking about: Papa John.
 Everybody's heard the story about him selling his Camaro so he could buy an oven and put the oven in his dad's bar and get his company started.
 But what they haven't heard is he also raised capital from fairly small investors in a number of fairly small investors in the area to get the company started.
 And of course now he is the first Forbes 400 billionaire in the Louisville area.
 So the point is small investors can definitely lead to big success.
 I'll give you another example.
 My company, it was called ESA1 in 1994.